danielearwicker/danielearwicker.github.io/pages/Domesday.md

 https://webarchive.nationalarchives.gov.uk/20120316094313/http://www.bbc.co.uk/history/domesday/dblock/GB-348000-534000
 ```

 Right before the original BBC URL there's `20120316094313`, and as if to maximise the frustration, this is different across the pages.
 By the look of it, they backed up that page On March 16th, 2012 at 09:43 and 13 seconds.
 Why is this bad?
 Because apart from that stupid timestamp, this is very nearly a deterministic URL.
-The `GB-348000-534000` tells us the Ordinance Survey map coordinates for the south-west corner of the region covered by that page.
+The `GB-348000-534000` tells us the Ordnance Survey map coordinates for the south-west corner of the region covered by that page.
 But we can't make use of that fact unless we also know the exact time that they backed up that specific page.
 Ridiculous.

 ## The Idea